-Optimal modular hypotheses for hominines.
+Optimal modular hypotheses for hominids.

 The CRs of all hypotheses were significantly less than 1 (Table 4), indicating that regardless of how the bones are combined to create the alternative modular hypotheses there is a strong modular signal in the sample.
-When comparing all hypotheses, H1 for the whole sample exhibited the largest negative Z{CR} (Fig. 2, Table 4) which was significantly different (p < 0.05) from all the remaining hypotheses (Fig. 2, Table S6).
-H1 was thus selected as the best modularity model for hominines, which implies that each carpal represented is its own modular unit.
-However, except in chimpanzees (Figs 2 and 3, Table 4), H1 was not the best modular model for each genus individually.
-In humans, H2 showed a larger negative Z{CR} than H1 (Fig. 2, Table 4), although this difference was not significant ($\hat{Z}{12} = 0.63$, p = 0.53) (Table S3).
+When comparing all hypotheses, H1 for the whole sample exhibited the largest negative $Z{CR}$ (Fig. 2, Table 4) which was significantly different (p<0.05) from all the remaining hypotheses (Fig. 2, Table S6).
+H1 was thus selected as the best modularity model for hominids, which implies that each carpal represented is its own modular unit.
+However, except in chimpanzees (Fig. 2 and 3, Table 4), H1 was not the best modular model for each genus individually.
+In humans, H2 showed a larger negative $Z{CR}$ than H1 (Fig. 2, Table 4), although this difference was not significant ( $\hat{Z}{12}$ =0.63, p=0.53) (Table S3).
 Model H2 implies that the capitate and lunate form a different module than that of the scaphoid and trapezium.
-In gorillas, H9 yielded a larger negative Z{CR} than H1 (Fig. 2, Table 4), yet this difference was not statistically significant either ($\hat{Z}{12} = 0.43$, p = 0.67) (Table S5).
-H9 groups the capitate and lunate in the same module, while the scaphoid and trapezium each belong to their own modules.
-Fig. 3 depicts the optimal modular hypothesis for each genus.
+In gorillas, H9 yielded a larger negative $Z{CR}$ than H1 (Fig. 2, Table 4), yielded a larger negative $Z{CR}$ than H1 (Fig. 2, Table 4), yielded a larger negative ZCR than H1 (Fig. 2, Table 4), represented is in the same module, while the scaphoid and trapezium each belong to their own modules.
+Figure 3 depicts the optimal modular hypothesis for each genus.